surfnet-niels/REFEDs-specifications/personalized.md

 By asserting a Service Provider to be a member of this Entity Label, a federation registrar claims that:

-*   (SE1) The Service Provider requested assignment of the label and complies with this entity label’s registration criteria.
+*   (SE1) The Service requested assignment of the label and complies with this entity label’s registration criteria.
-*   (SE2) The Service Provider’s request to be assigned the Personalized Access Entity Label has been reviewed against the provided REFEDS \[Guidelines\] and approved by the federation registrar.
+*   (SE2) The Service's request to be assigned the Personalized Access Entity Label has been reviewed against the provided REFEDS \[Guidelines\] and approved by the federation registrar.

 By registering for this Entity Label, a Service Provider has agreed to the registration criteria as defined in Section 4.

-~~By asserting support for this Entity Label, Identity Providers are indicating that they will release attributes to Service Providers that also assert this category.~~

 **4\.
 Registration Criteria**
 -----------------------------

-When a Service federation registers the Service in the Entity Label, the federation registrar MUST perform at least the following checks:
+When a registrar registers the Service in the Entity Label, the federation registrar MUST perform at least the following checks:

-*   (RC1) The service has a proven and documented need for the personally identifiable information that forms the attribute bundle for this entity label.
+*   (RC1) The service has a proven and documented need for the personally identifiable information that forms the attribute bundle (chapter 5) for this entity label.
 *   (RC2) The Service has committed to data minimisation and will not use the attributes for purposes other than as described in their request.
 *   (RC3) Ensure that the service meets the following technical requirements:
-    *   ~~(RC3.1) The Service Provider provides an <mdui:DisplayName>, <mdui:InformationURL>, and <mdui:PrivacyStatementURL> in metadata.
-Including an English language version (i.e., xml:lang=”en”) is RECOMMENDED.~~
     *   (RC3.1) To support enduser facing intercaes, the Service provides a descriptive name of the service, an information URL which points to a web page where you may further elaborate details about your service or organization and an URL points to a web page containing your service (organization)'s user privacy and data protection statement.
 Including an English language version (i.e., xml:lang=”en”) is RECOMMENDED.
     *   (RC3.2) The Service provides one or more contacts in metadata.
     The techical implementation for these criteria depend on the specific protocol used and are described in Chapter 6.